nora/rails-blog/README.md

 Things you may want to cover:

 * Ruby version
+2.4.1
 * System dependencies

 * Configuration

 * Database creation
+MySQL 5.7
 * Database initialization

 * How to run the test suite